-Retell, in the correct order, the main events of this story.
+- Retell, in the correct order, the main events of this story.

+- Finding information

-Understanding structure and organisation
+- Understanding structure

 - A Making connections and inferences

+- and organisation Appreciating the author's toolkit

 - Understanding vocabulary

-- Appreciating the author's toolkit

 This suggested productive task synthesises what students have experienced and understood from reading this text.